christiaanjacobs/apply_awe/README.md

 ## Visualise AWEs

-The <em>visualise_embeddings.ipynb</em> notebook can be used to visualise the embeddings.
+The ```visualise_embeddings.ipynb``` notebook can be used to visualise the embeddings.
-For example, the figure below shows the t-SNE visualisation of AWEs obtained by applying the multilingual ContrastiveRNN model to the English validation data.
+For example, the figure below shows the t-SNE visualisation of a selection of AWEs obtained by applying the multilingual ContrastiveRNN model to the English validation data.
-The multilingual ContrastiveRNN AWE model is trained on: isiXhosa, Sepedi, siSwati, Setswana, isiNdebele, English.

 ![tsne plot](https://github.com/christiaanjacobs/apply_awe/blob/master/outputs/tsne.png?raw=true)